 Cleaning up is the tedious part of any craftsman’s activity, so keeping everything tidy in your workshop while you work is important.
 On a more serious note, sawdust can and will be inhaled unless you wear a mask, so it’s best to look for a portable table saw with a dust collection system.

 It does not entirely keep debris away, but it can improve air quality.
-You just need to make sure you empty the bag from time to time to keep it from overflowing.
-The best portable table saws under this category are: Bosch 4100-09 10-Inch Worksite Table Saw and DEWALT DWE7491RS 10-Inch Jobsite Table Saw.
+You just need to make sure you empty the bag to keep it from overflowing.
+The perfect portable table saws under this category are: Bosch 4100-09 10-Inch Worksite Table Saw and DEWALT DWE7491RS 10-Inch Jobsite Table Saw.

 Last, but not least, consider your budget.
 Portability is not a cheap benefit; it’s on the compromise end of the table saw differential spectrum.
 Can you afford the portable table saw that fits your needs?